cyvive/agnostic/README.md

 This project follows the best practices of **logic programming** and **function / object composition**.
 As such the navigation and layout may be slightly different to most standard webservers / Object Oriented applications available today.

-More information about **Imperative Core / Functional Shell** by Gary Bernhardt can be seen in his talk on [Boundaries](https://www.youtube.com/watch?v=yTkzNHF6rMs) or by contacting Sotekton for specific training on this concept and its application to accelerating and standardizing software development.
+More information about **Imperative Core / Functional Shell** by Gary Bernhardt can be seen in his talk on [Boundaries](https://www.youtube.com/watch?v=yTkzNHF6rMs) or by contacting Cyvive for specific training on this concept and its application to accelerating and standardizing software development.

 #### InterFace